univention/intercom-service/intercom-variants-eval/eval_english.md

 https://www.express-gateway.io/
 https://geekflare.com/api-gateway/#geekflare-toc-express-gateway

-## 1. Anforderungen an den Intercomservice definieren
+## 1. Requirements of the intercom service
 * Extendability (either in code or plugin interface)
 * Proxy
   * with Path rewrite and Request/Response manipulation